 The Bakken Trio

 Stephanie Arado (violin), Judy Lin (piano), and Mina Fisher (cello) constitute the Bakken Trio, an ensemble that challenges the conventions of a tradition-based form.
-Known for ambitious yet accessible chamber music, the Trio has a history of presenting a breadth of repertoire that combines traditionally standard chamber music with daring twentieth century works.
+Known for ambitious yet accessible chamber music, the trio has a history of presenting a breadth of repertoire that combines traditionally standard chamber music with daring twentieth century works.
 The trio’s mission is to explore and present works by local composers and rarely performed contemporary works in conjunction with standard piano trio literature.
-Performances take place in the Huss Music Room of the Hamm Building, 408 St. Peter St., Saint Paul.
+Performances take place in Antonello Hall at MacPhail Center for Music in downtown Minneapolis.

 This baroque quartet consists of Clea Galhano (recorder), Margaret Humphrey (baroque violin), Rebecca Humphrey (baroque cello), and Barbara Weiss (harpsichord).
 The group, headquartered in the Twin Cities, performs in festivals and music series around the globe.

 The B.S.O. is a community organization dedicated to providing live classical music in and around the western suburbs of Minneapolis.
 Composed of talented professional and amateur musicians, the B.S.O. gives about four to six concerts per year plus additional appearances with local student groups.
 Some concerts are free, courtesy of the Local 30-73 of the American Federation of Musicians, the Film Funds Trust Funds, the City of Bloomington, the Bloomington Fine Arts Council, and the Metropolitan Regional Arts Council.